robikosir/CNN_training/README.md

 This saves the image in `/results` with the corresponding gender and ethnicity information

 To run prediction on the half of each database run `python predict_new.py` that runs prediciton on the both databases adn returns accuracy.
 This may take a while.
+However, you must first generate corresponding models, and save them to model.h5 and AWEdataset.h5

 ## Results on training set
 Running at `epochs=100`: